The Science Behind the Sound

 What the Research Shows

 Sound frequency work is not fringe science.
-It is an evidence-supported modality currently being studied and applied in clinical settings including oncology wards, surgical preparation, and palliative care.
+It is being studied and applied in clinical settings including oncology wards, surgical preparation, and palliative care.

 Here is what peer-reviewed research documents: